Amaz1/floatland_realm/README.md

 do not redefine the spawn point, for that you can managed after server start and world was generated.

+Seems in original mod is set per player, the developer are a LOTT/LOTR subgame developer so the function were made per player respawns.
+So due that the spawn point generation is only at command invokation for now.

 #### Status

 Currently only some nodes are defined, still pending to define digging of tools.